 Austin, Hobbes and Grotilas added sovereignty as the most essential element of the state.

 Some definitions of state are given here:-

-- Some definitions of state are given here. - 1.
-Bluchilli called state as group of people living together with sovereign Government. - 2.
+- 1. Bluchilli called state as group of people living together with sovereign Government. - 2.
 Wilson called state as group of people living together and are organized on the basis of Law. - 3.
 Laski called state is a group of people living together on a definite territory divided between ruler and ruled.